 MODIS

 Moderate-resolution Imaging Spectrometer (MODIS) is launched in December 1999 on the polar-orbiting NASA-EOS Terra platform (Salomonson et al. 1989; King et al. 1992).
-It has 36 spectral channels and acquires data in 3 spatial resolutions of 250 , 500 m, and 1 km (channels 8–36), covering the visible, near-infrared, shortwave infrared, and thermal-infrared bands.
+It has 36 spectral channels and acquires data in 3 spatial resolutions of 250 m, 500 m, and 1 km (channels 8–36), covering the visible, near-infrared, shortwave infrared, and thermal-infrared bands.
 In the present study we used monthly Normalised Difference Vegetation Index (NDVI) data obtained from Terra/MODIS at 5 km spatial resolution.
 The NDVI value is defined as following ratio of albedos (α) at different wavelengths: